hbraux/kafkacli/README.md

 ![Test status](https://github.com/hbraux/kafkacli/workflows/build/badge.svg)
 ![Coverage](https://raw.githubusercontent.com/hbraux/kafkacli/master/coverage.svg)

-An advanced Kafka / Confluent Client command line interface (written in Python)
+An advanced Kafka / Confluent client command line interface (written in Python)

-## Overview
+## Features

-`kafkacli` is an alternative to the legacy kafka-console-consumer
+* List topics
+* Print topic content (behaves as a `kafka-console-consumer`)

-It supports JSON and **AVRO** messages (assuming a Schema Registry is running) and provides a random messages generator for testing purpose.
+* Decode Avro messages (assuming a Schema Registry is running)
+* Pretty print Json/Avro messages (colors, indents)
+* Write random JSON messages on a topic (testing purpose)
+* Compute latencies on messages (basic support of Time Series)
+* Decode Avro files
+* Print and register a schema on the Registry

 ## Usage

-It is recommended to use the Docker image `hbraux/kafkacli` which does not require any pre-requisites (except Docker)
+It is recommended using the Docker image `hbraux/kafkacli` (available on [Docker Hub](https://hub.docker.com/)) as it does not require any Python dependency.

+The container expects either `KAFKA_SERVER`, or `KAFKA_BROKERS_LIST` and `KAFKA_REGISTRY_URL` to be set, respectivly with the hostname of the Confluent Server, or the brokers hosts and ports and Schema Registry URL.

+Examples:
 ```
-docker run -it --rm --network host -e KAFKA_SERVER=myconfluentserver hbraux/kafkacli ARGS...
+docker run -it --rm --network host -e KAFKA_SERVER=mykafka hbraux/kafkacli print
 ```

+* Option `--network host` should make the Container able to resolve hostnames.
+Otherwise use `--add-host mykafka:@IP`

 ## Python Package

-### History

-* 0.1.4 (23/05/21) stable version

 ### Installation

+Prerequisites:
-Prerequisites: Python 3.6 or higher
+* Python 3.6 or higher
+* Python Packages in `requirements.txt`
+* Optionally snappy-lib when kafka topics are compressed

 ```
 pip3 install git+https://github.com/hbraux/kafkacli.git